 This might sound like a case of stating the obvious but, it’s remarkable how many people work through parts or all of their career without understanding or recognising their core motivations, strengths and weaknesses.
 Without having a real purpose, a genuine fire.

-Today I chase job satisfaction, not money.
-I enjoy the sense of building something useful, not buying the latest toy.
-Whether it’s building something of real utility for people at CTO Academy, helping future entrepreneurs through a start up accelerator or encouraging people to take adventures, my core values are aligned with a longer term plan as well as my everyday work.
+Whether it’s building something of real utility at CTO Academy, helping future entrepreneurs through a start up accelerator or encouraging people to take adventures, my core values are aligned with a longer term plan as well as my everyday work.

 But if you’re unaware of personal motivations and/or you don’t have a focus and purpose in life, then you’re potentially making career and life decisions based on what you think you need, rather than what you know you need.

 Without understanding myself in this way I found myself in roles, companies and with people that didn’t align with me or my core motivations.
 It impacted significantly on my ability to find that optimal career path, to lead others and ultimately to find happiness and personal fulfilment in what I was doing each day.